trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

+  > The truth is, the industry/community are split on this topic.
+I am in the "_use 2048, because 4096 gives us almost nothing, while costing us quite a lot_" camp myself.

   > Advisories recommend 2048 for now.
 Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030 (as per NIST).

-  > The latest version of FIPS-186 also say the U.S. Federal Government generate (and use) digital signatures with 1024, 2048, or 3072 bit key lengths.
+The latest version of FIPS-186 also say the U.S. Federal Government generate (and use) digital signatures with 1024, 2048, or 3072 bit key lengths.

   > Generally there is no compelling reason to choose 4096 bit keys over 2048 provided you use sane expiration intervals.
+While it is true that a longer key provides better security, doubling the length of the key from 2048 to 4096, the increase in bits of security is only 18, a mere 16% (the time to sign a message increases by 7x, and the time to verify a signature increases by more than 3x in some cases).
+Moreover, besides requiring more storage, longer keys also translate into increased CPU usage and higher power consumption.

-  > If you want to get **A+ with 100%s on SSL Lab** (for Key Exchange) you should definitely use 4096 bit private keys.
-That's the main reason why you should use them.
+  > The real advantage of using a 4096-bit key nowadays is future proofing.
+If you want to get **A+ with 100%s on SSL Lab** (for Key Exchange) you should definitely use 4096 bit private keys.
+That's the main (and the only one for me) reason why you should use them.

   > Longer keys take more time to generate and require more CPU and power when used for encrypting and decrypting, also the SSL handshake at the start of each connection will be slower.
 It also has a small impact on the client side (e.g. browsers).

-  > You can test above on your server with `openssl speed rsa` but remember: in OpenSSL speed tests you see difference on block cipher speed, while in real life most cpu time is spent on asymmetric algorithms during ssl handshake.
+  > Use OpenSSL's `speed` command to benchmark the two types and compare results, e.g. `openssl speed rsa2048 rsa4096` or `openssl speed rsa`.
+Remember, however, in OpenSSL speed tests you see difference on block cipher speed, while in real life most cpu time is spent on asymmetric algorithms during SSL handshake.
 On the other hand, modern processors are capable of executing at least 1k of RSA 1024-bit signs per second on a single core, so this isn't usually an issue.

   > Use of alternative solution: [ECC Certificate Signing Request (CSR)](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) - `ECDSA` certificates contain an `ECC` public key. `ECC` keys are better than `RSA & DSA` keys in that the `ECC` algorithm is harder to break.